redis/redis-rcp/RCP11.md

 If a negative number is specified, it means to retain at least the specified number of messages.

+**TACK command**

+    TACK key groupname offset ... offset
+    TACK key groupname start_offset-end_offset

+How messages pending for acknowledged are handled
+---

+Conceptually the stream is just a sequence of messages.
+However in order to implement acknowledges this is not enough: we need to retry the same messages if they don't get acknowledged, and we also need to be able to mark messages as acknowledged.

+Technically speaking a very basic acknowledgement system may be based on a single additional offset stored for each stream group of clients, so that other than having the offset of the last message provided to clients so far, we also remember the offset of the last message acknowledged so that all the messages with an offset smaller than that are guaranteed to be acknowledged.

+However in practice clients acknowledge messages out of order.
+We also need to know when each message pending for an acknowledge can be rescheduled because its retry time elapsed.

+This problem is not exactly rocket science, for example a tree of "ranges" of messages provided, alongside with a bitmap for each range in order to set bits corresponding to acknowledged messages, is a pretty obvious solution.
+Moreover we could take an alternative view in order to efficiently navigate the pending messages by retry time to know when it's time to deliver them again.

+However given that streams are currently an initial project, to invest time and add complexity into the Redis server for such a feature makes me a bit nervous, so I tried to find an alternative solution that is good enough to start.

+The alternative idea I'm proposing is to have just a limited list of pending messages, so each client group has a structure like the following:

+    struct client_group {
+        uint64_t last_offset;   /* Last offset provided. */
+        uint64_t ack_offset;    /* Last acknowledged offset so that
+                                   everything < ack_offset is guaranteed
+                                   to be acked. */
+        struct pending_messages *pending;
+        uint64_t pending_count; /* Number of pending messages. */

+        ... other stuff ...
+    }

+The pending messages is a linked list where we have:

+    struct pending_messages {
+        mstime_t retry_time;    /* When we'll deliver it again. */
+        mstime_t expire_time;   /* Delete this entry if this time is reached. */
+        uint64_t offset;        /* The offset to deliver. */
+        struct pending_messages *next;
+    }

+For each unacknowledged message we have an entry like that.
+Those entries are created only when TREAD is called with both `GROUP` and `RETRY` options.

+As we receive `TACK` commands, we scan the pending messages in order to remove
+entries: as we remove entries that are acknowledged, we need to update the client group `ack_offset`.

+When `TREAD` is called, we scan the pending messages to try to deliver things that are already ready to be retried.
+However while it is possible that something in the middle is already to be retried while the first entry is not, we stop scanning entries in pending messages as soon as we find the first entry that is not to be retried.
+Basically we only guarantee that the message will be rescheduled after the retry time, but don't guarantee that this time is bound if there are other pending messages with different retry times.

+As we re-deliver things with `TREAD`, we also update the `retry_time` of the entry.

+However we don't want the pending messages list to get long: certain operations are O(N) in the worst case in this list.
+Moreover we don't want to use an unbound amount of memory for the pending list.

+So what we do is that, after the pending messages reach a maximum size which is user-configurable, TREAD no longer provides **new messages** to clients in a group, so that we wait for the messages in our pending list to be retried again.

+Note that `TREAD` may also block while there are actually new messages, and it will only unblock when on either `TWRITE` or as a result of TACK, the list of pending messages is found again to be within the limits.

 Behavior of clients groups with empty keys
 ---